 From Kota Kinabalu:

 We recommend taking a minivan or shared taxi direct to Ranau from the Padang Merdeka Bus terminal located near downtown Kota Kinabalu.
 The terminal operates from about 6AM until about 6PM, daily.
-Prices may vary, but expect to pay around MYR 20 or so (here is a link to Sabah Tourism Board’s Price Guide).
+Prices may vary, but expect to pay around MYR 20 or so.
 Please note that the driver will only go when the vehicle is full.
 It is best to arrive early in the morning or you may end up waiting around for other passengers to show up.